lvps/389ds-server/README.md

 | dirsrv_selfsigned_cert          | False                |
 | dirsrv_create_suffix_entry      | True                 |

+### Notes

 Some variables cannot be changed by this role (or at all) after creating an instance of 389DS.
 If one of them is changed and the role is applied again, undefined behaviour ranging from "nothing" to "the role fails" may happen.
 Some of them, e.g. the root DN password, can be changed manually: please refer to the [Administration Guide](https://access.redhat.com/documentation/en-us/red_hat_directory_server/10/html/administration_guide/index) for details.

-All variables are prefixed with dirsrv because starting a variable name with a number ("389ds") doesn't work that well.

-¹ Changing this variable from a previous run will lead to the creation of another instance, another directory completely separated from the previous one.
-This should work, but it hasn't been tested at all.
+¹ Changing this variable from a previous run will lead to the creation of another instance, another directory completely separated from the previous one, which should work fine if that's your goal.

-² These are the default values as of 389DS version 1.4.2.15 and may change for later versions: run `dscreate create-template` in your machine to see the effective defaults.
+² These are the default values as of 389DS version 1.4.2.15 and may change for later versions: run `dscreate create-template` in your machine to see the default for the current version.

 ³ This is the version of defaults on top of which this role has been written and validated.
 Setting the `dirsrv_defaults_version` is not technically required, but can prevent future updates to the defaults from breaking the playbook by being incompatible with 389DS 1.3.
 On the other hand, setting the variable will essentially lock the configuration in time and if done for a prolonged period of time might render it obsolete.
 Use with discrection.

+All variables are prefixed with dirsrv because starting a variable name with a number ("389ds") doesn't work that well.

 ### dirsrv_logging